pts/minilibc686/README.md

 * No errno for libc functions. libc functions strtol(3) and strtod(3) don't set errno.
 Syscall wrappers (even when called from libc functions) do set it.
+* The number of open `FILE *` files opened by fopen(3) (not including stdin, stdout and stderr) is limited at compile time.
+The default limit is 2.
+To increase it, specify `-mfiles=...`.
+The number of files opened by open(2) is not limited by minilibc.
 * No locale support: isalpha(3), tolower(3), strncasecmp(3) etc. are
   ASCII-only (equivalent of LC_ALL=C).
 * No wide character support, only the 8-bit string functions are provided.